MbaiorgaG/Kafka-Stream-Java-consumer/README.md

 - The KTable API
 - The Processor API
 ### Part 3 Adminstering Kafka Streams
-- Analytics on read
+- Monitoring and Performance
-- Analytics on write
+- Testing A kafka Stream Application
 ### Part 3 Advance Concept with Kafka Streams